-10-13.
+10-12.
 2 x I/O Read Mode (2READ)

-The 2READ instruction enables Double Transfer Rate of Serial NOR Flash in read mode.
+The 2READ instruction enables Double Transfer Rate of the Serial NOR Flash in read mode.
 The address is latched on rising edge of SCLK, and data of every two bits (interleave on 2 I/O pins) shift out on the falling edge of SCLK at a maximum frequency fT.
 The first address byte can be at any location.
 The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single 2READ instruction.
 The address counter rolls over to 0 when the highest address has been reached.
 Once writing 2READ instruction, the following address/dummy/data out will perform as 2-bit instead of previous 1-bit.

-The sequence of issuing 2READ instruction is: CS# goes low \rightarrow sending 2READ instruction \rightarrow 24-bit address interleave on SIO1 & SIO0 \rightarrow 4-bit dummy cycle on SIO1 & SIO0 \rightarrow data out interleave on SIO1 & SIO0 \rightarrow to end 2READ operation can use CS# to high at any time during data out.
+The sequence of issuing 2READ instruction is: CS# goes low $\rightarrow$ send 2READ instruction $\rightarrow$ 24-bit address interleave on SIO1 & SIO0 $\rightarrow$ 4-bit dummy cycle on SIO1 & SIO0 $\rightarrow$ data out interleave on SIO1 & SIO0 $\rightarrow$ to end 2READ operation, raise CS# high at any time during data out.